 When you consider that revenues and EPS impact share prices it’s equally important to examine correlations between these two valuations.
 We used the Economatica system to highlight this correlation with the following scatter plot chart.

-600 companies (69%) in our examination of Q1 2018 earnings reported higher EPS for this quarter than a year ago.
-In contrast, only 268 companies (31%) reported lower EPS for the same period.
-It will be interesting to see how these numbers change once the majority of companies report Q1 2018 earnings.
-This is how the numbers break down among the 17 key sectors and the 880 participating companies in this examination:
+935 companies (53%) in our examination of Q1 2019 earnings reported higher EPS for this quarter than a year ago.
+In contrast, only 814 companies (47%) reported lower EPS for the same period.
+This is how the numbers break down among the 17 key sectors and participating companies sampled:

-The sectors with the most companies reporting higher EPS for this past quarter compared to Q1 2017 are Manufacturing (219 versus 127), Finance and Insurance (108 versus 25), and Retail Trade (63 versus 33).
+The sectors with the most companies reporting higher EPS for this past quarter compared to Q1 2018 are Utilities (35 versus 20), Transportation and Warehousing (24 versus 14), and Finance and Insurance (216 versus 143).

 Economatica is an online investment research platform designed to facilitate deep fundamental and quantitative analysis.
 Asset managers, analysts, and other investment professionals have used Economatica for more than 30 years to research securities, identify opportunities, and make better investment decisions.
 To learn more please contact us.